-Brand identity Visual identities that connect, differentiate and resonate
+Brand identity Visual and verbal identities that connect, differentiate and resonate

 What we do

 Beyond your name, your brand’s visual identity is your representation of everything you stand for as a business, organisation, product or service.
 We create visual identities that include logo creation, but we also go beyond the primary form of visual identity and look at the wider visual attributes of a brand identity.
 We create visual systems; these are the core components of a visual identity – elements such as typography, colour, imagery, illustration, brand devices, iconography etc. – and how they work together to represent and communicate effectively.